pdemeulenaer/intro-to-rag/app-rag-db/README.md

 **app-rag-db**: (WIP) Dockerized Streamlit app to (1) upload folder containing many PDFs into Qdrant VS database and (2) query the VS database

+Here the app is served using `make serve`

+The ingestion of the PDF folder into Qdrant is done using `make ingest`

 langchain_multimodal.ipynb: multi-modal RAG, i.e. extracting text, images from a PDF (using unstructured) and converting the documents into embeddings (using Chroma as vector store)

 **Docker image**: to create & run it: